gokimoto123/ssvd1x/README.md

 ## Overview

-SSVD1x is a scientific research tool that identifies a small subset of matrix rows (variables) from thousands that contain a common signal of interest using L1 regularization.
+SSVD1x is a research tool that identifies a small subset of matrix rows (variables) from thousands that contain a common signal of interest using L1 regularization.
 The tool is particularly useful for high-dimensional data analysis where the number of variables greatly exceeds the number of samples.

 ## Features